Chesire/CCBot/src/database/migrations/MIGRATION_GUIDE.md

 **Symptom**: `[Migration] Completed!
 Updated: 0, Skipped: X, Not Found: Z`

 **Possible Causes**:
-- All IDs in `wrappeddb` are already full-precision (18+ digits)
+- All IDs in `wrappeddb` are already correct (exact match with guild members)
-- No matching records in `shameeventsdb`
-- `shameeventsdb` not migrated to TEXT yet
+- Users with corrupted IDs are no longer in the guild
+- Precision loss only occurred in trailing digits that changed between migration runs

 **Solution**:
-- Check if `shameeventsdb.userid` is TEXT type
-- If not, migrate `shameeventsdb` first, then rollback and re-run this migration
+- Check bot logs for which IDs failed to match
+- Verify if those users are still in the Discord guild
+- Users not in the guild will keep their existing IDs (safe - just not verified)

 ### "Not Found" count is high

 **Symptom**: `[Migration] Completed!
 Updated: X, Skipped: Y, Not Found: MANY`

 **Possible Causes**:
-- Users have no corresponding shame events
+- Users with those IDs are no longer in the Discord guild
-- Truncated ID doesn't match any full ID in shame events
+- They may have left or been removed from the server
+- Precision loss was significant (>15 digit prefix doesn't match)

 **Action**:
-- These records keep their truncated IDs (safe - just less precise)
+- These records keep their existing IDs (safe - not broken, just not verified against guild)
-- Consider manual investigation if critical users are affected
+- This is expected behavior for users not in the guild
+- No action needed - migration proceeds normally

 ### Row count mismatch error